Frances Dafoe: Judging

 After retiring from competition in 1956, they criticized the Canadian Amateur Figure Skating Association for not doing enough to support its members at tournaments.
 They were suspended later that year from acting as panel judges at championships, a decision they characterized as retaliation for their comments about the association.

 Despite this initial setback, she ultimately served as a figure skating judge in Canada and at international competitions including the Olympics.

 Costume design

 Dafoe studied at the Parsons School of Design, and became a costume designer with the CBC.
 She worked there nearly 40 years, designing costumes for various shows.
+She received three Gemini Award nominations for her work in costume design, for the films Back to the Beanstalk at the 6th Gemini Awards in 1992, and both The Trial of Red Riding Hood and I'll Never Get to Heaven at the 8th Gemini Awards in 1994.

 She also designed the performers' costumes for the closing ceremonies at the 1988 Winter Olympics.

 In 1991, she was made a Member of the Order of Canada (CM) in recognition of her contributions as one of Canada's first world pair champions, as an international judge, and as a fashion designer.